fajarnugraha/draft-auto-scale/REQUIREMENT.md

 - **Request-Based Scaling:**
     - **Request Count:** Scale based on the number of incoming requests per second (RPS) to a load balancer or ingress controller.
     - **Request Latency:** Scale based on the average response time of the application.
+    - **Concurrent Connections:** Scale based on the number of active, concurrent connections to each container instance.
+This is a critical metric for stateful applications or services where session duration is more important than request rate.

 - **Schedule-Based Scaling:**
     - The platform must allow for scheduled scaling events to handle predictable traffic patterns (e.g., scaling up during business hours and down at night).